The Birth of a War Machine

 Communication in the phalanx was difficult due to the noise and the helmets that limited hearing.
 Spartan commanders used several methods to transmit orders: visual signals with flags, sound signals with trumpets or flutes, and verbal commands shouted by a chain of officers.
 The rhythmic music of the aulos (double flute) set the pace of the advance and helped maintain formation.
 An order to halt, retreat, or charge was passed by word of mouth from front to rear.
 This system was slow, but the Spartans drilled it until it became automatic.

-Weaknesses and Decline of the Phalanx
+Weaknesses and the Decline of the Phalanx

 No formation is invincible, and the Spartan phalanx had several weaknesses that eventually contributed to its decline.